Introduction to Ethereum (ETH) Coin

 Nowadays, Ethereum is known as one of the safest cryptocurrencies in the world.

 The legal way of procuring Ether is to buy it from a valid exchange or Ethereum ATM.
 Consider the jurisdictions of your country before buying the Ether.
 Cryptocurrencies are legal in the United States of America, Canada, and Europe.
-However, India, Russia, and China have prohibited dealing in cryptocurrencies.
+However, India, Russia, and China have prohibited dealing in cryptocurrencies and used for trading coins or to Buy Litecoin.
 Buyers are therefore advised to do their homework on their country laws before investing their money in these cryptocurrencies.